xinyaol3/Linkedin-HR-web-crawel/README.md

       Please install the selenium package before import the webdriver.

-      Pass in the Book.xslx as a test file.
+      The Book.xslx is a test file.